bee-software/shipper/README.md

     $ ship.sh examples/basic

-It is also possible configure purpleship via an rc file located at `$HOME/.purpleshiprc`.
+## Configuration

+Purpleship can be configured using a `.purpleshiprc` file.
+The file must be located in the working directory.
+Additionally, a global configuration file can be placed in `$HOME/.purpleshiprc`.
+The global configuration file will be used as a fallback.

     $ cat $HOME/.purpleshiprc
     image_namespace=demo
     image_registry_url=images.demo.example.com

-The path to the rc file can also be controlled via the `PURPLESHIP_RC` environment variable.
+The path to the global configuration file can also be controlled via the `PURPLESHIP_RC` environment variable.

     $ export PURPLESHIP_RC=/opt/demo/.purpleshiprc
     $ ship.sh examples/basic

-## Configuration

 See `CONFIG.md` for all configuration options.